About me:

 Alerts, our latest product launched in April '26

-Dhoop is an AI assitant app for smallholder farmers, built (on what was at the time) the latest Gemini suite, with a bunch of features for solar irrigation booking, soil health tests, high quality seed sourcing, farming advisory, etc. It took us 3 rounds of user testing, in the extremely hot summers of North India, to get it right.
-I was saved only by the shade of our solar :)
+Dhoop is an AI assistant for smallholder farmers, built on the latest Gemini suite.
+It features a robust toolkit for solar irrigation booking, soil health testing, seed sourcing, and localized advisory.
+It took three rounds of user testing in the intense North Indian summer to get it right; I was saved only by the shade of our solar panels.

 Satellites are a great way to find underirrigated land, in need of solar pumps.
 This snap is the post Oorja effect, green paddy fields all over!